MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 -   A [HoloLens running the Windows 10 April 2018
     Update](https://support.microsoft.com/en-us/help/12643).

--   A contact using the latest version of [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) on a PC running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 10 to make a video call.
+-   To make a video call, you'll need a contact using the latest version of [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) on a PC running [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 10 or a mobile device running Microsoft Teams Mobile.
 [Learn about using Teams with
     Remote Assist.](use-microsoft-teams-with-remote-assist.md)

 -   To connect to [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] from within [!include[pn-remote-assist](../includes/pn-remote-assist.md)],